SpectralVectors/sasse-docs/Features.md

 - 36 procedural, customizable, animatable effects
 - 12 categories including Background, Foreground, Impact, Reaction, Trails and more
 - Effects include: Speed Lines, Action Backgrounds, Heat Refraction, Light Trails and more
+- Expanding library of effects

 ### Node Groups
-- 26 2K Traditional Art Textures
+- 26 2K Seamless Traditional Art Textures - _easily add a hand-painted look_
-- 23 2K Foliage Alpha Textures
+- 23 2K Foliage Alpha Textures - _quickly create a variety of bushes and trees for your scene_
-- Utility Nodes for Stepped Motion (animating on 2s, 4s) and LFO (easily add oscillating motion)
+- Utility Nodes for Stepped Motion (animating on 1s, 2s, 3s or 4s) and LFO (easily add oscillating motion)
 - Main and Asset Shaders available as Node Groups for easy editing